Photons and Electrons on the Move

 1. Energy transport on the nanoscale: Tracking spatiotemporal membrane transport by super-resolved transient optical microscopy and nanophotonic light localization to reveal disorder and quantify diffusion.

 2. Light to charge: Photo-current detection of the energy flow.
-By ultrafast photo-thermoelectric graphene and photo-electrochemical detection, I will probe charge separation of the reaction center directly, quantifying rate and efficiency.
+By ultrafast photo-thermoelectric graphene and photo-electrochemical detection, I will probe charge separation of the reaction center directly and quantify rate and efficiency.

 3. Multidimensional spectra on the nanoscale: By collinear 2D spectroscopic imaging with photocurrent and fluorescence detection, I will map the development of the energy landscape at special membrane spots, ultimately on a single complex.